 While “techlash” has certain sinister undertones, it’s not a word to fear — if you’re prepared.
 Being cognizant of your customers and their concerns over the way their data is processed and stored sounds like common business sense, but now that it’s legally mandated, it’s definitely time to buy in.

 Techlash, in the end, should end up being an overall positive for companies going forward.
 It encourages honest business practices, transparency, and puts the power of data back in the hands of consumers (where it belongs).
 Happy consumers mean more sales.
-If you build privacy into your platform, and then pair it with a proactive approach to security and data collection, you’ll be prepared to not only weather the techlash storm, but to thrive afterwards as well.
+If you build privacy into your platform, and then pair it with a proactive approach to security and data collection, you’ll be prepared to not only weather the techlash storm, but to thrive afterwards.